naveen777-github/-Distributed-Health-Care-Management-System-Implementation-Using-Web-Service/README.md

 We need to ensure that these agents are using Webservices to communicate with the other servers using SOAP.

-Functions exclusive to admin:
+### Functions exclusive to admin:

-	addAppointment(): By using this function admin can add an appointment to the server.
+**addAppointment():** By using this function admin can add an appointment to the server.
 The admin cannot add an appointment for the same appointment type if one already exists.

-	removeAppointment(): This allows the administrator to remove a booked appointment.
+**#### removeAppointment():** This allows the administrator to remove a booked appointment.
 No deletion has been made if there is no appointment.
-In the unlikely event that a patient has made an appointment and it is confirmed, cancel the appointment and make the patient's next available appointment.
+In the unlikely event that a patient has made an appointment and
+                              it is confirmed, cancel the appointment and make the patient's next available appointment.

-	listAppointmentAvailability(): It returns the available spaces for appointment to the patient.
+**#### listAppointmentAvailability():** It returns the available spaces for appointment to the patient.

 ### Functions exclusive to Patient:

-book appointment(): The function schedules the patient's appointment and modifies the available capacity in that appointment.
+**book appointment():** The function schedules the patient's appointment and modifies the available capacity in that appointment.

-getAppointmentSchedule(): By using this function we able to get appointments from all the cities, Montreal, Quebec and Sherbrooke, should be displayed.
+**getAppointmentSchedule():** By using this function we able to get appointments from all the cities, Montreal, Quebec and Sherbrooke, should be displayed.

-cancelAppointment():To locate the appointment ID and delete the appointment, it searches the hash map.
+**cancelAppointment():** To locate the appointment ID and delete the appointment, it searches the hash map.

-swapAppointment(): To swap the patient ID from one appointment ID to another appointment ID.
+**swapAppointment():** To swap the patient ID from one appointment ID to another appointment ID.

 A unique adminID and patientID, respectively, are used to identify administrators and patients.